August in Kalymnos

 Eight days in Kalymnos of Dodecanese, to live the celebration of Panagia Kyra Psili on August 15 and meet the local people and the traditions of the island.

 The first time I visited Kalymnos island was maybe four years ago.
-I was staying on the nearby island of Kos and the friend I had there, wanted to show me a nice beach in Telendos island.
+I was staying on the nearby island of Kos and the friend I had there, wanted to show me a nice beach on Telendos island.
 In order to visit Telendos we had to go first to Kalymnos, drive through the island to the other side and take the ferry.

 This short drive was enough for me to like the island and want to go back again sometime.
 This August was the time.
-I have learned about the celebration of the monastery of Panagia Kyra Psili (Mary the tall lady) on August 15, so this was a good chance for me to go visit the island.
+I learned about the celebration of the monastery of Panagia Kyra Psili (Mary the tall lady) on August 15, so this was a good chance for me to go visit the island.

 Kalymnos is world-famous for its sponge divers, so I really wanted to meet at least one.
 I have been told that they were supposed to be difficult-to-reach people, but I had a different experience.
 As soon as I arrived, I met Antonis after five minutes.
-He was selling his sponges on his boat by the harbor.
+He was selling his sponges on his boat by the harbour.
 He used to be a sponge diver, but now he retired.

 I asked him whether he had a warehouse where we could go together.
 He was surprised and told me that there was not much to see and photograph in his warehouse and gave me directions to more modern ones.
 I already knew I wanted to see his warehouse more than before.
 However, I took the time to go and see the modern warehouses, which I didn't care for too much, photographically speaking.
 Just by chance, I saw Antonis wandering around and bumped into him.
 I asked him again if we could go to his warehouse.
 It was not far away, so he said well why not, let's go.